stefaniuk/link-capture-browser-extension/docs/prd.md

 - The `extendedFields` setting shall be persisted in `chrome.storage.local`.
 - The setting shall be managed through a minimal Chrome extension options page rather than a rich settings UI.
 - If the setting is missing from storage, the implementation shall default it to `false`.
+- If the selected environment key is missing, invalid, or unknown, the implementation shall default it to `local` and log a configuration warning.
+- Within the `local` profile, manual endpoint and issuer overrides shall take precedence over bundled local-profile values only when the overrides are non-empty and valid.
+- Changing the active environment shall clear any stored access token or refresh token for the previous environment and terminate any in-flight capture state for the current browser session.
 - The background service worker shall read the effective setting through a configuration boundary rather than embedding the value directly in capture logic.

 This shall be achieved through the bundled configuration map and a minimal extension options mechanism for selecting the active environment.